To reference this page, copy and paste this shortened URL: https://bit.ly/2WGiuuF | Copyright © Kayalu 2019

 Above all, you must meet your local regulations for navigation and paddling in conditions of limited visibility (night, fog, rain, etc.).
 As stated earlier, if you are paddling on USA coastal or inland navigable waterways, it's up to you to consult the U.S. Coast Guard and inland regulatory agencies to ensure your compliance with rules and standards.
 Note that U.S.C.G. defines night as "sunset to sunrise," not simply when it is dark.

 As a result of our years of testing night navigation kayak lights in waters shared by boaters, we recommend the following: Plan on mounting a light on the aft deck (behind you) with a secure base, not a suction cup, magnetic base or other mount that wouldn't sustain the occasional impact of another kayak's bow or a paddle smack.
 The light should be mounted within your reach on the kayak or canoe's aft deck so it can easily be turned on and off without imbalancing your kayak or canoe.
 This light should remain on at all times when in waters navigated by sailboats or vessels with motors (i.e powerboat, jetski, inflatable).
-To protect your own night vision as well as that of others vessel operators, especially if you are paddling in dark areas, we recommend a 360° "all-around" light unobstructed by any physical component of your kayak or canoe (i.e. taller than your seat back, crate, mounts, etc.) but mounted behind you and thereby shielded by your head and shoulders from casting light onto your foredeck or bow surfaces.
-If you choose a light mounted atop a tall pole, ensure that it is sufficiently baffled or has a lens that casts light across the plane of the watersheet, away from your kayak or canoe's bow, forward surfaces and your paddle to avoid reflected light exceeding ambient light.
+To protect your own night vision as well as that of others vessel operators, especially if you are paddling in dark areas, we recommend a 360° "all-around" light unobstructed by any physical component of your kayak or canoe (i.e. taller than your seat back, crate, mounts, etc.) but mounted behind you and thereby shielded by your head and shoulders from casting light onto your paddle or oars, cockpit lip (if any), deck or bow surfaces.
+If you choose a light mounted atop a tall pole, ensure that it is sufficiently baffled or has a lens that casts light across the plane of the watersheet, away from forward surfaces and paddle or oars to avoid reflected light exceeding ambient light.
 For any solution you choose, we'd recommend that you consider how the light may most likely aid your recovery and continue operating in the event that your kayak or canoe is flipped, rolled or dumped in the dark.

 If your state navigation regulations do not require the continuous display of a white light, you may choose to turn the light off when you enter waters restricted to kayaks and canoes so you can navigate in starlight or moonlight with your night vision unimpaired.
 In dark areas restricted to kayaks and canoes, especially in the company of other paddlers, night vision is optimal with lights off and turned on only when necessary.